ArcticEcho/DRG-Mods/README.md

 # DRG-Mods

-Mod respository for the DRG Modding discord server.
+Mod repository for the DRG Modding discord server.

+# Categories